On this page

 To learn how to incorporate the flexible data model into your schema, see the following presentations from MongoDB.live 2020:

-Learn how to structure documents and define your schema in MongoDB University's M320 Data Modeling course.
+To learn how to structure documents and define your schema, see MongoDB University's Data Modeling course.

 For more information on data modeling with MongoDB, download the MongoDB Application Modernization Guide.